 We want to make sure you stay healthy during your time in Konstanz.
 That's why all exchange students-like all full-time HTWG Konstanz students - must have a German health insurance plan.
 The good news is that student health insurance plans are quite reasonable as far as health insurance plans go.
-If you are under the age of 30, you can get a subsidized student insurance plan for about € 120 per month.
+If you are under the age of 30, you can get a subsidized student insurance plan for about € 105 per month.
 Students over the age of 30 must sign up for a private health insurance plan which is slightly more expensive.
 Contact us for more information.

 There are a number of different health insurance companies in Konstanz, all offering the same premiums.
 Students are free to choose their own provider.
-One company we have had positive experiences with is the TK Health Insurance company.
-One of the advantages of choosing TK is that they send the insurance membership certificate you need for your visa application to your home address - without any need for documents or advance payments.
+One company we have had positive experiences with is the AOK Health Insurance company which has an office just a five minute stroll from campus.
+One of the advantages of choosing AOK is that they send the insurance membership certificate you need for your visa application to your home address - without any need for documents or advance payments.
 You can take care of the rest when you get to Konstanz.
 Please contact the International Office for their contact details.